 When a dissolution (divorce) is contested and the parties cannot agree to resolve some or any of the issues in their marriage, such as spousal and/or child support, child custody arrangements, separate property vs. community property determinations and allocation of assets and debts, their case will be assigned to a judicial officer who will decide and adjudicate the contested disputes after numerous hearings and/or evidentiary trials.
 This is regarded as a contested divorce.

-Prior to a court hearing the divorcing couple is required to meet with a court appointed mediator to help them attempt to come to an agreement of those issues in dispute.
+Prior to a court hearing the divorcing couple is required to meet with a court-appointed mediator to help them attempt to come to an agreement of the issues in dispute.
 At the Law Offices of Robert J. Nachshin, all reasonable efforts are made to reach agreements in dissolution matters.
-However, should it be necessary to have disputes and issues decided in a Family Court, our highly qualified and experienced team of attorneys have a formidable reputation and impressive track record as being aggressive and zealous litigators.
+However, should it be necessary to have disputes and issues decided in a Family Court, our highly-qualified and experienced team of attorneys have a formidable reputation and impressive track record as being aggressive and zealous litigators.

-At the Law Offices of Robert J. Nachshin, seeking an annulment in Los Angeles on a client’s behalf is a process that is always carefully and delicately handled.
-In terms of definition, annulment is a way of terminating a marriage though it is different from divorce and separation.
+At the Law Offices of Robert J. Nachshin, finding an annulment lawyer who understands your case is easy, as our team of attorneys have over 40 years of experience in divorce and annulment law.
+An annulment is a way of terminating a marriage, though it is different from divorce or separation.
 Obtaining an annulment is verification that the marriage was never legally valid, and in the eyes of the Court, is treated as if the marriage never took place.
 Those who file for a nullity of marriage must have sufficient grounds to do so.
 Though an annulment is rarely granted there are grounds on which one may be obtained.

 Grounds for annulment typically involve one party’s lack of capacity for marriage or some type of fraud.
 An example would be where a party had another living spouse at the time of the marriage (making the person a bigamist).